 Steel bars, steel wire, welded wire fabric, and other structural steel shapes used as reinforcement must be certified as conforming to the specifications before being covered with the concrete.
-In addition to the certification requirements, random samples must be taken by the inspector in accordance with the Materials Testing Manual, Sampling Guide Schedule and the Materials Practice and Procedure Directives Manual.
-PPD No. 1 is an excellent guide for identifying the type, sizes, and grades of reinforcing steel and discusses the sampling and certification requirements in much detail.
-Please note that these references will be updated at times; utilize your materials coordinator or the regional materials engineer if you are having difficulties locating references.
+In addition to the certification requirements, random samples must be taken by the Inspector in accordance with the Materials Testing Manual, Sampling Guide Schedule and the Materials Policy and Procedure Directives Manual (PPD No. 92-2).
+PPD No. 92-2 is an excellent guide for identifying the type, sizes, and grades of reinforcing steel and discusses the sampling and certification requirements in much detail.

-One important point about rebar sampling that should be stressed is that precut bars furnished by the supplier as sample bars are not acceptable.
+One important point about rebar sampling that should be stressed: precut bars furnished by the supplier as "sample bars" are not acceptable.
 Sample bars must be removed from a steel shipment at random when delivered to the project site.
 The Department now requires only one copy of the certificate of compliance for steel reinforcement.